folio-org/raml-module-builder/README.md

 - Create java interfaces for each added RAML file.

-- Each interface will contain functions to implement (each function represents an API endpoint declared in the RAML).
+- Each interface will contain functions to be implemented (each function represents an API endpoint declared in the RAML).

 - The parameters within each function interface will be annotated with